byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-info | Information provided by the contextMenu object, providing the ```.linkUrl``` attribute we need to obtain the link the user selected tab | Object containing details of the tab where the click took place - not needed for this objective
+info | Details about this
+tab | Details about this

 ## openManageFiles(domain, ou)